Carolyn worked as a technical writer, software user interface designer, and writes about children's lit, the American West, and investing.

-Last week, a few days before my visit to the OB (Obstetrician), I noticed something peculiar going on in my stomach.
+A few days before my visit to the obstetrician, I noticed something peculiar going on in my midsection.
 My stomach started to wobble and undulate like a stormy sea.
 Baby was inside there doing water aerobics!
 I didn't think much more of it until my visit to the doctor, which went something like this:

 Doctor: So, how are you feeling?